Aadini-Tech/thoughts/developer_setup.md

 - it would take sometime time install
 - enter username and password when prompted

+Note: WSL was hanging due to the recent window update.
+Based on the suggestion in one of blog post, I have uninstalled a recent windows update.
+I hope there won't further problem with my WSL setup.

 ## Linux env setup
 - update and upgrade linux - sudo apt-get update; sudo apt-get upgrade
 - install zsh - sudo apt-get install zsh